Smooth sailing in U.S. Supreme Court's first teleconference case; Thomas joins fray

 Thomas, a conservative who is the court’s longest-serving justice, embraced the new format.
 Thomas last had asked a question in March 2019, which was three years after his previous one.

-But Thomas queried both Ross, who explained why the U.S. Patent and Trademark Office wants to prevent Booking.com from trademarking the site’s name, and Lisa Blatt, the lawyer presenting the company, a unit of Norwalk, Connecticut-based Booking Holdings Inc (BKNG.O).
+But Thomas queried both Ross, who explained why the U.S. Patent and Trademark Office wants to prevent Booking.com from trademarking the site’s name, and Lisa Blatt, the lawyer presenting the company, a unit of Norwalk, Connecticut-based Booking Holdings Inc.

 For example, Thomas asked whether trademarking a website name would be similar to 1-800 toll-free telephone numbers, some of which have received trademarks.